York City have played at Bootham Crescent for the final time.

 The match-day squad will be barely recognisable from the one which was held to a goalless draw by Easteigh in our last competitive game on home soil back in March.

 Instead of rolling up to the ground at 14:50hrs we will be gathered in our socially-distanced masses in pubs, and/or settling on the sofa with our spouse as the game gets the live-streaming treatment straight to our TVs, laptops, tablets and smartphones. …

-I was lucky enough to be gifted a matchworn shirt by Paul Whitfield recently.
+I was lucky enough to be gifted a matchworn shirt by Paul Whitfield last year.